NinjaTrader was recognized as the “Best Broker for Trading Silver (SI) Futures in the United States” by BrokerChooser for 2026 and 2025.*

 What impacts the price of silver futures?

-Silver is a global market with several complex pricing dynamics that can be influenced by fundamental factors that can affect the price of silver both over the short and long term.
+Silver is a global market with complex pricing dynamics that can affect the price of silver over the short and long term.
 Traders wanting to profit from price movements in the silver futures market should keep abreast of current economic news and events and have a good understanding of key fundamental pricing factors in the silver market.

 Supply and Demand